-Backwell Festival is proud to present the staged reading of selected scenes from the political satire, AGAINST, by Catalan playwright Esteve Soler.
+Backwell Festival and JOE in association with International Performing Rights are proud to present the staged reading of selected scenes from the political satire, AGAINST, by Catalan playwright Esteve Soler.

 Translated by Hillary Gardner, this very timely political piece is produced for us by the very wonderful actor/director Jack Tarlton, who has brought superbly entertaining readings by professional actors to our Literature Tent since 2015.
 This year will be equally brilliant!
 Don’t miss it!